thib1984/ytdlmusic/README.md

 ``pip3 install --upgrade ytdlmusic #or with pip if pip3 does not exist`` to upgrade ytdlmusic with pip

-``pip3 install -ytdlmusic:x.x.x #to downgrade the app`` to downgrade ytdlmusic with pip
+``pip3 install -ytdlmusic:x.x.x #to downgrade the app`` to downgrade ytdlmusic to a specified version with pip
 ## use

-``ytdlmusic "the beatles" "let it be"`` will download, after choice, the MP3/OGG in the current directory
+``ytdlmusic "the beatles" "let it be"`` will return a 5 items result list from which to chose which item to download, as a mp3/OGG file in the current directory

 ```
 ~$ ytdlmusic "the beattles" "let it be"
 artist : the beatles
-song : let it be
+song : let it be,
 search the beatles let it be MP3/OGG with youtubesearchpython

 1